jimken123/jimken123.github.io/README.md

-# Welcome to the jimken123.github.io landing page repo
+# Splash page for jimken123.github.io

-This is my repo that generates my https://jimken123.github.io landing page.
+This is my repo that generates my https://jimken123.github.io splash page.

 ## Build your own version of this page on GitHub Pages